phpbb/documentation/development/db/structuredConditionals.rst

 If done correctly, incompatibilities between extensions that use the same SQL query can be averted.
 Where a regex match could easly force the author into making very complex matches.
 With this, finding and replacing the content is just tree-like transversal as they are only arrays.
 Compatibility between extensions becomes much easier.

 Althought this will definitely reduce the probability of inter-incompatibilities between extensions, it is not magic.
-This is just a tool that helps solving this same issue.
+This is just a tool that helps solving the same issue.

 Main use-case ideals